pyrocko/grond/docs/source/method/index.rst

 `YAML`-file describing the data set.
 For details visit the corresponding chapter in the `Pyrocko tutorial`_.

-**manual data weight**
+**manual data weighting**

-User-defined manual data weights enable an arbitrary weighting of data sets.
+User-defined manual data weights enable an arbitrary weighting of data sets in contrast to balancing of single observations through target balancing and noise-based data weights.
-No rules apply other from the user's rationale.
+No rules apply other than from the user's rationale.
 In Grond they are called ``manual_weight`` and are given in the configuration file.